-Reef Beach at Dobroyd Head in Sydney’s North Harbour is a secluded strip of sand, with scenic views of the Harbour and Manly Cove on the opposite side.
+Reef Beach at Dobroyd Head in Balgowlah Heights is a secluded strip of sand facing Sydney’s North Harbour and Manly Cove.

-Various bus routes pass through Balgowlah Heights from Manly and the City via Neutral Bay.
-Check the bus timetable on the NSW Transport Info website.
+Public transport is also an option, with regular buses passing through Balgowlah Heights from Manly and from the city via Neutral Bay.
+Check the bus timetables on the NSW Transport Info website to plan your day.

 About Reef Beach

-Facing north-east, towards Manly Cove, the beach itself is only 80 metres long and not very wide.
-Both the beach and the water are very clean, surrounded by bushland and rocky platforms.
+Facing northeast, towards Manly Cove, the beach is only 80 metres long and not very deep.
+The beach is usually pretty quiet and well-maintained, and is surrounded by bushland and rocky areas.

-Just behind the beach runs a wooden walkway with a bench that is part of the Spit Bridge to Manly walking trail.
-At low tide, Aboriginal rock carvings are visible but you would need to go look for them.
+Just behind the beach is a boardwalk with a bench that is part of the Spit to Manly walking track and the Manly Scenic Walkway.

-Nearby beaches are Forty Baskets beach further north and Washaway beach and Clontarf beach towards the south and west.
+Nearby beaches are Forty Baskets Beach further north, Washaway Beach to the south, and Clontarf Beach further west.
 These are all on the Spit to Manly walk.

 Read our guide to the prettiest secluded beaches in Sydney for more of these beautiful beaches where you can still go for a quiet swim.